zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 </details>
 </details>

-### Multistage Dockerfile
+###  (Stretch goal) Multistage Dockerfile
+You may have noticed that our Dockerfile is pretty sizeable (~1.5GB) and apart from taking up space, it also slows our pipeline down as the upload step tends to take a while. .NET allows us to separate the dependencies we need for building the code to those that we need for running the compiled binary with the latter being quite a bit smaller.
+This offers a good opportunity here to optimise the speed of our deployment pipeline.

-If you haven't already, try writing your Dockerfile as [a multistage build](https://docs.docker.com/samples/dotnetcore/#create-a-dockerfile-for-an-aspnet-core-application).
-For an example that more closely matches this project see [here](https://github.com/dotnet/dotnet-docker/blob/main/samples/aspnetapp/Dockerfile)
+Try writing your Dockerfile as a multistage build.
+For [an example that closely matches this project see here](https://github.com/dotnet/dotnet-docker/blob/main/samples/aspnetapp/Dockerfile) - or [see the Docker docs](](https://docs.docker.com/samples/dotnetcore/#create-a-dockerfile-for-an-aspnet-core-application)) for another approach.
 ```
 FROM <parent-image-1> as build-stage
 # Some commands